Gestational diabetes screening, examinations and tests

 - Around weeks 18-20 of the pregnancy, an ultrasound scan may be carried out to check the baby for any heart abnormalities.

-- Around weeks 28, 32, 36 and regularly beyond this, ultrasound scans will be carried out to check the baby's growth and the amount of amniotic fluid surrounding them in the womb.
+- Around weeks 28, 32, 36 and regularly beyond this, ultrasound scans will be carried out to check the baby's growth and the amount of amniotic fluid surrounding the baby in the womb.

 Depending on the results of these checks, additional precautions may be factored into your birth plan.